“I Sing the Body Electric”*

-Pieces of thick broken glass suspended by neon-thread from the ceiling like precious crystals, the size of fists; the air condensed with mist, fluorescent tubes radiating faint red light – just enough for the audience members to find their way to sit on the pedestals encircling the scenery: floor paved with black dance marley, heavy molleton partly covering the white walls, a musician standing in one of the corners; laptop, mixers and electronic sound device spread out on a desk in front of him, the three performers sitting casually on the floor in close proximity, their eyes seemingly gazing into nothingness, except there is no nothingness: The space feels charged with an energy that hasn’t revealed itself to me yet.
+Pieces of thick, broken glass suspended by nylon thread from the ceiling like precious stone crystals, the size of fists; the air condensed with mist, fluorescent tubes radiating faint red light – just enough for the audience members to find their way to sit on the pedestals encircling the scenery: the floor paved with black dance marley, heavy molleton partly covering the white walls, a musician standing in one of the corners; laptop, mixers and electronic sound device spread out on a desk in front of him, the three performers sitting casually on the floor in close proximity, their eyes seemingly gazing into nothingness, except there is no nothingness: the space feels charged with an energy that hasn’t revealed itself to me yet.
 This could be the end of something.
 Something none of us sudden intruders has witnessed.
 I catch myself looking up at the glass mobile again.
 What is it?
 A purely ornamental stage set?
 Or the knuckles that became clouds?
 Knuckles.
 I chew on the bony, mountainous texture of the word, this fragile and simultaneously rigid structure that allows a body to move fluidly, to articulate, to locomote.
 Hanging up there over our heads, isolated, bare, they have already shape-shifted into clouds, they’ve made themselves immortal by storing all the knowledge of past lives and transformed existence within…

-poem by Walt Whitman, 1855
+* Poem by Walt Whitman, 1855.

-Malika Fankha studied theatre in Zurich and contemporary dance in Salzburg (SEAD) and NYU (Tisch School of Performing Arts).
+Malika Fankha studied theatre in Zurich and contemporary dance in Salzburg (SEAD) and at NYU (Tisch School of Performing Arts).
 She works internationally as a dancer, choreographer, sound poet and DJ.
-Using multiple narratives with both body and voice she spectrums the utopian and dystopian characteristics of popular media culture, posthumanism and trivia while at the same time declaring everything to be within the textual, visual and emotive space of poetry. www.malikafankha.com
+Using multiple narratives with both body and voice, she spectrums the utopian and dystopian characteristics of popular media culture, posthumanism and trivia while at the same time declaring everything to be within the textual, visual and emotive space of poetry. www.malikafankha.com

 More texts in TQW MAGAZIN